Implications of Grid-Forming Inverter Parameters on Disturbance Localization and Controllability: Analysis of Disturbance Localization in All-GFM Systems

+Note that there will never be a pole-zero cancellation.
+The additional left half plane (LHP) zeros in $T_{\rm d}$ relative to $T_{\rm od}$ will lead to a ``more reactive" local response (see Figure~\ref{fig:pole_zero}).

+To view how the responses of diagonal and off diagonal entries vary with $M$, we examine the step responses of $T_{\rm od}$ and $T_{\rm d}$, given by the inverse Laplace transform of:

+{As the GFM effective inertia decreases, the complex poles $\{p, p^*\}$ move further left in the complex plane and further from the real axis, leading to faster decay and greater oscillations.} The corresponding residues of the diagonal response relative to those of the the off-diagonal response, $\tfrac{g_{\rm d}}{g_{\rm od}}$, vary with the zero locations and grow like $\tfrac{1}{M}$ as $M$ decreases with decreasing GFM effective inertia.
+The real-valued pole moves farther left leading to more rapid decay.

+This analysis supports the observed step responses, which demonstrate higher overshoot and faster decay as $M$ decreases (see Figure~\ref{fig:pole_zero}).
+We interpret this as follows.
+A given generator will be more reactive to an input at that generator's bus (emulating a disturbance close to the generator in a more realistic topology) than to an input at a different generator bus (emulating a disturbance far from the generator in a more realistic topology).
+This reactivity increases as $M$ decreases.

-As inertia is increased, the complex poles of diagonal transfer function begin to approach the zeros of the transfer function.
-As these poles and zeros approach one another, the impact of the zeros on the transfer function's dynamics begins to diminish as does disturbance response localization behavior.
-This indicates that the generator frequencies of higher inertia power systems, like those dominated by SGs, will generally move together, while low inertia power systems will see greater divergence in frequency in buses closer to the location of the disturbance.
+The preceding analysis suggests that the generator frequencies of higher inertia power systems, like those dominated by SGs, will generally move together, while low inertia power systems will see greater divergence in frequency in buses closer to the location of the disturbance.

-\subsection{$H_2$-Norm Analysis}
+\subsection{$\mathcal{H}_{2}$--norm Analysis}